TFJ: Financial problems

 The channel's situation deteriorated in 2002, when an agreement signed between TFJ and Charisma in August 1999 caused a debt.
 In the terms of the contract, Charisma should supply staff and equipments to TFJ.
 In exchange, the channel had no resources, which led to a lengthy debt process which was being accumulated for three years.
 After a raise in its finances in November 2001, these debts turned into capital investments.
 Without paying a cent, supplier Charisma became responsible for the control of the channel, eventually selling a large part of its shares to its executives, who later became in charge.
-The lack of transparency, including the lack of publicly-disclosed data on the transactions, led to the opening of an investigation.
+The lack of transparency, including the lack of publicly disclosed data on the transactions, led to the opening of an investigation.
 Charisma's executives were also in negotiations with CNC due to its refund of part of its 1.7 million franc investment in funding programs for the channel.

 On 30 March 2003, Ghislain Allon and a group of guests set up a seven-hour fundraising campaign (5 pm to midnight) in order to raise more capital for the channel; if the goals weren't met, the channel would be taken off the air from TPS and Noos on 2 April.
-By the end of the event, 2,200 investors, including non-Jews, have made their donations.
+By the end of the event, 2,200 investors, including non-Jews, had made their donations.
 The exact figures were not publicly disclosed, but this would help TFJ stay afloat for one more year.
 At the time, the annual budget was of €1,5 million, airing three-and-a-half hours of new content every day and news bulletins every two hours.